 There wasn’t any issues with pickup.
-Signs were clear and there was plenty of parking at the Red Lion Hotel where everything was being run.
+There was plenty of parking at expo and and directions to registration desk were posted clearly.
 I was a little disappointed the race expo wasn’t a bit bigger.
-I know it was a small race so it’s not really an issue.
-I was just thinking about the expo at Twin Cities or other races where I could spend more time browsing.
-I’m always short on race gear these days and shopping online for clothes isn’t something I enjoy.
+I know it was a small race but was thinking about the expo at Twin Cities or other races where there was enough booths to spend and afternoon browsing.
+My supply of race gear is running low and shopping online for clothes isn’t something I enjoy.
 My preferred local running store is still way back in West Seattle and the bridge is still down so I was thinking of picking up a few things.

 We stayed at the Quality Inn close to the finish line.
 The room wasn’t anything to write home about but we were able to see the Olympics Range and the Puget Sound if we looked at just the right angles.
 Race weekend made it a little more expensive that I would have expected for a Quality Inn but the location was perfect and the staff were very nice to us.
 The kid was a big fan of the free juice in the lobby.